Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Methods and Computational Details

 \subsubsection{Grand canonical global optimization for free-standing Ir$_3$O$_x$ particles}

 For the free-standing Ir$_3$O$_x$, we carry out a statistical analysis of the performance of the GCGO algorithm in the form of calculated cumulative success rates.
 A run of the algorithm is considered successful if the Gibbs Energy of formation of the most stable configuration is less than $0.5$ eV higher than the true most stable candidate found at the considered environmental conditions.
+This criterion (for systems of $\approx$ 10 atoms) resembles the relatively arbitrary choice of 0.05 eV/atom used in previous evaluations of the Canonical (fixed stoichiometry) algorithms within AGOX (see \mbox{\cite{agoxlgpr-Rnne2022, agox-Christiansen2022, gofee-Bisbo2020, gofee-Bisbo2022}}) and allows us to compare cumulative success rates of grand canonical runs versus those of single stoichiometry searches.
+We also note that using a per atom criterion for $\Delta$G$_f$ would lead to structures with more atoms being more likely to pass the success criterion than equally stable structures with fewer atoms.

 This analysis thus relies on a known set of global minima and resulting phase diagrams for the Ir$_3$O$_x$ system.
 Cumulative success rates are then calculated as a function of the number of iterations (i.e., number of single-point energy evaluations with the target level of theory) as the percentage of the code executions that have been successful at each iteration step.
 We thus run 25 code executions for each of the three distinct environmental conditions, namely $\Delta\mu_O = 0.0$ eV, $\Delta\mu_O = -1.15$ eV, and $\Delta\mu_O = -1.6$ eV.
 For each execution, the code is allowed to run for 1000 steps (1000 single-point evaluations).

 Given the large number of code executions required to obtain statistically significant data, we use a MLIP based on the MACE architecture\cite{mace-Batatia2022Design,mace-Batatia2022mace} as the target level of theory.
 This MACE model was trained on a database of Ir$_3$O$_x$ structures and their energies obtained by means of single point Density Functional Theory (DFT) calculations using the Fritz Haber Institute ab initio materials simulations (FHI-AIMS)\cite{fhi-aims} with PBE exchange correlation functional\cite{pbe-Perdew1996} and an ultralight-tier 1 numerical atom-centered orbital (NAO) basis set with a relativistic zeroth order approximation.